Parkinson's disease: Diagnosis

 Diagnosis of PD is largely clinical, relying on medical history and examination of symptoms, with an emphasis on symptoms that appear in later stages.
 Although early-stage diagnosis is not reliable, prodromal diagnosis may consider previous family history of PD and possible early symptoms such as rapid eye movement sleep behavior disorder (RBD), reduced sense of smell, and gastrointestinal issues.
 Isolated RBD is a particularly significant sign, as 90% of those affected will develop some form of neurodegenerative parkinsonism.
-Diagnosis in later stages requires the manifestation of parkinsonism, specifically bradykinesia and rigidity or tremor.
+Diagnosis in later stages requires parkinsonism, specifically bradykinesia and rigidity or tremor.
 Further support includes other motor and non-motor symptoms and genetic profiling.

-A PD diagnosis is typically confirmed by any two of these criteria: responsiveness to levodopa, resting tremor, levodopa-induced dyskinesia, or dopamine transporter single-proton emission computed tomography confirmation.
+A PD diagnosis is typically confirmed by any two of these criteria: responsiveness to levodopa, resting tremor, levodopa-induced dyskinesia, or a dopamine transporter scan confirmation.
 If these criteria are not met, atypical parkinsonism is considered.
 Definitive diagnoses can only be made post mortem through pathological analysis.
 Misdiagnosis is common, with a reported error rate near 25%, and diagnoses often change during follow-ups.
 Diagnosis can be further complicated by multiple overlapping conditions.